LRS+ Instruction Manual

 - The distance between the speakers should be approximately 60% of the distance you will be from the speakers when you listen to them, for example: if you will be 10 feet from the speakers, position them about 6 feet apart.

-- FUSING: The speaker terminal plate indicates a maximum fuse value of 4 amps — Type 3AG (“normal” or “fast blow”).
-As a precaution, your speakers have been shipped with 3 amp fuses installed.
-Never bypass, increase the value beyond 4 amps, or use “slow blow” fuses in these speakers.
-Our destruct tests indicate it is virtually impossible to burn out the tweeters if the above precautions are observed.
-NOTE: Burned out tweeters indicate abuse and are not covered by the warranty.
+- FUSING: The speaker terminal plate indicates a maximum fuse value of 2.5 amps — Type 3AG (“normal” or “fast blow”).
+As a precaution, your speakers have been shipped with 2.5 amp fuses installed.
+Never bypass, increase the value beyond 3 amps, or use “slow blow” fuses in these speakers.
+Our destruct tests indicate it is virtually impossible to burn out the tweeters if the above precautions are met.

-- CAT OWNERS: It has been reported that cats will sometimes use Magneplanars for scratching posts.
+- CAT OWNERS: Cats will sometimes use Maggies for scratching posts.
 Should you have this problem we suggest cat repellent from your local pet shop.

 - BASS RESPONSE: If you do not have access to test equipment play a record or CD with a repetitive bass line.
 Try the speakers in several positions.
 Begin experimenting with the speakers approximately 3 feet from the wall.
 While listening to the repetitive bass, move the speaker forward and backward in increments of about 6 inches.
 You should notice positions where the bass is stronger or weaker.
 While trying different speaker placements, move around the listening area.
 You will notice the bass is stronger in some locations than others.
 This is due to standing waves in the room.
 You should locate your listening position and the speakers where the sound seems the most natural.

-- TILT FEATURE: When sitting in a low chair or when seated more than 10 or 12 feet from the speakers, the speakers should be tilted forward for best frequency balance.
-To tilt the speakers forward, pull the top of the speaker forward to allow the flippers on the ends of the feet to drop down.
+- TILT FEATURE: When sitting in a low chair or when seated more than 10 feet from the speakers, you may want to place them in a more upright position.
+To tilt the speakers forward, pull the top of the speaker toward you to allow the "flippers" (or clips) on the ends of the feet to drop down.
 To disengage the flippers simply pull the speaker forward or reach down and rotate the flipper over the top of the foot.

-- STEREO IMAGING AND DEPTH: Once you have determined the best bass position, separate the speakers by 60% of the distance from your listening chair to the speakers.
-For example, if your chair is 10 feet from the speakers, move the speakers apart in increments of 3 or 4 inches, listening carefully at each position.
-At some point you will start to hear two separate speakers instead of a “stage effect.”
-If you have this “hole-in-the-middle” effect, your speakers are too far apart.
+- STEREO IMAGING AND DEPTH: Once you have determined the best bass position, separate the LRS+ by 60% of the distance from your listening chair to the speakers (typically approximately six feet).
+Then continue moving them apart in increments of 1to 2 inches, listening carefully at each position.
+At some point you will start to hear two separate speakers instead of a unified “stage effect.”
+If you hear the “hole-in-the-middle” effect, your speakers are too far apart.
 Begin moving them back together in small increments until you notice a point at which you achieve one cohesive “sound stage.”
-Orchestral music is good for this adjustment.
+Orchestral music works well for this.

 - Recordings typically in the “pop” or “rock” vein often exhibit a pronounced rise in the treble region.